jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Statement applies.

-A certificate request MAY specify more than one domain name and MAY specify wildcard domains.
-Issuers MUST verify authorization for all the domains and wildcard domains specified in the request.
+A certificate request MAY specify more than one domain name and MAY specify wildcard domain names.
+Issuers MUST verify authorization for all the domain names and wildcard domain names specified in the request.

 The search for a CAA record climbs the DNS name tree from the specified label up to but not including the DNS root '.'